jelurida-dev/app-ledger-ardor-main/README.md

 In order to build the Nano S or Nano X version you just need to make sure the `BOLOS_SDK` environment variable points to the corresponding SDK.

-Make sure you rebuild the whole project by executing `make clean` and then `make load`.
+Make sure you rebuild the whole project when switching SDKs by executing `make clean` and then `make load`.

+Since we are switching a lot between SDK's, it would be a good practice to specify BOLOS_SDK when compiling, so the compile command would me `make BOLOS_SDK=PATH_TO_SOME_SDK`

 ### Avoid Numeric Underflow